Makes: 2 pounds

 Let cool at room temperature or in the fridge.
 When hardened, cut or break into pieces.
 Store in the fridge up to 1 week or in the freezer up to 1 month.
 Serve cold or at room temperature.

-Note: Ideally, use some couverture chocolate, such as Guittard Melt ‘n Mold, because it’s formulated to work like tempered chocolate so it cools extra hard and shiny.
-You can order it online, or just use regular chocolate, which will work fine.
+Note: Ideally, use some couverture chocolate, such as Guittard Melt ‘n Mold, because it’s formulated to work like tempered chocolate so it cools extra hard and shiny and won’t melt in your hand.
+You can order it online or just use regular chocolate.